about

 I used to be a journalist, and in the early 2000s I wrote a fair bit about the enchanting confluence of technology and art that was happening then, including the emergence of ARGs (Alternate Reality Games) and other experiments in transmedia storytelling.
 Alas, most of my writing from that time has fallen off the edge of the archival cliff.
 Vale, America’s alt-weekly press.
 The world is a less interesting and more dangerous place without you.

 After moving from the UK to Australia I spent a few years creating pervasive games and other theatrical delights with these excellent people.
-One of my favourite projects was our branching narrative street game version of Shakespeare’s Julius Caesar, and I will forever be delighted that my co-designers said yes to my idea of letting players get (temporarily) tattooed with a secret symbol to signify their allegiance to the resistance.
+One of my favourite projects was our branching narrative street game version of Shakespeare’s Julius Caesar, and I will forever be delighted that my co-designers said yes to my idea of letting players get (temporarily) tattooed with a secret symbol to signify their allegiance to the underground.

 I then spent four years wandering the laneways and marginal spaces of Melbourne, doing a creative practice PhD that – as is the case with most PhDs – began as one thing, ended up turning into a completely different thing, and yet somehow managed to become exactly what it was meant to be.
 Unsurprisingly, it’s about magic.
+It’s also about uncertainty, and how we can traverse that liminal space with wonder instead of fear when we rediscover our ability to take creative risks.